 1. Alternatively referred to as log, log off, logout, disconnecting, and sign out, sign off is the process of disconnecting from a network or what occurs when your connection is lost.
 For example, to read your e-mail you login to your e-mail account.
 When you are done reading your e-mail, you should logout.

-Why should I sign off or logout of an account?
+Why should I sign off of an account?

 Computers and online services do not know who is sitting at your computer, and if the service does not log you off automatically you will remain online.
 If someone else was to get on your computer this means they could access your account, read your e-mail, or perform other actions to your account.